alan NS got their new product label by running a design contest:

 What to avoid

-We can do a lot of different sizes including die cuts, embossing and foils
+We can do a range of dimensions and can also do die cuts, embossing and foils

 It all began with a design brief.